-There have been fleeting moments in the response to Covid-19 when politicians have been forced to prioritise life-sustaining activity over the normal functioning of our economic system.
-More generally, however, the pandemic has laid bare and exacerbated the profound injustices in current approaches to organising reproductive labour.
+In the response to Covid-19 politicians have been forced, in various ways, to prioritise life-sustaining activity over the normal functioning of our economic system.
+Nevertheless, the pandemic has laid bare and exacerbated the profound injustices in current approaches to organising reproductive labour.
 It has also revealed the incapability of these approaches to respond effectively and safely to a pandemic - resulting in grave dangers not only for care receivers, care workers and their families, but for society as a whole.